-Last year was another banner year for commercial real estate development in Denver.
+Last year was another banner year for Denver commercial real estate development.
 In the metropolitan area, 19 properties sold for more than $100 million – for a total of $2.8 billion dollars in transactions.
 While certain segments like office and retail slowed to below 2015 levels, the market for apartments was strong and growing.

 Included in the sales were several high-profile properties such as the $350 million sale of The Breakers, a 1,523-unit apartment complex.
 This represented a record price for an apartment complex in the Denver metro area.
 One the retail side, the Clayton Lane Shopping Center in Cherry Creek changed hands for $169 million.
 The $113 million sale of the CoBank building in January was notable as the first time Asian capital was spent in our state’s office market.